gynzy/lit/README.md

 ### No mangling of (export) names

 In `rollup-common.js` the `mangle` option in `generateTerserOptions` is disabled.
-This is required for Gynzy build processes in projects that use `lit`.
+This is required for Gynzy build process in [external-board-tools](https://github.com/gynzy/external-board-tools/).

+In external-board-tools there's a package [base-tool](https://github.com/gynzy/external-board-tools/) which contains generic functionality for tools.
+During build every tool is split such that generic functionality is imported from base-tool.
+In order to make this happen it is important that names are not mangled, which was the default for lit-element 1 (when the plan was devised and executed), but not for lit 2.

 ### Scoped package names